 Red Wine Vinegar Pickles with Star Anise and Bay Leaves

-about 1 pound sliced veggies (enough to fill one or two 16-ounce mason jars)
+about 1 pound sliced veggies—enough to fill 1 or 2 (16-ounce) Mason jars

 a few whole peeled cloves garlic, gently crushed

 1½ teaspoons black peppercorns

 ½ cup red wine vinegar

 1. First, fill your Mason jars with the veggies, garlic cloves, star anise, and bay leaves.
 Leave a little room at the top so they can sit fully submerged in the brine.
 Depending on what you use and how you decide to slice it, you might need more or fewer jars.
 This method is very forgiving, so whatever you have should work fine.